seldo/galls-law/fluent-conf.md

 # [fit] Q: How do you cheat?
 # [fit] A: By not rewriting the whole thing.

-^ There are a lot of options here.
-I'm going to tell you the one npm took, because it's a networked service.
+^ So how do you cheat?
+By rewriting small pieces.
+There are a lot of ways to do this.
+I'm going to tell you the one npm used, because it's a networked service.
 If you're writing web services, this might work for you.

 ---